ampl/ampl-plugin-official/README.md

 ## Installation

 1. Install the extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/).
-2. Configure (AMPL is not on the system path) the path to the AMPL binary in the settings.
+2. If AMPL is not on the system path, configure the path to the AMPL binary in the settings.

 ---